The Wealth of Nations: Intellectuals, critics, and reviewers

 The first edition of the book sold out in six months.
 The printer William Strahan wrote on 12 April 1776 that David Hume said The Wealth of Nations required too much thought to be as popular as Edward Gibbon's The History of the Decline and Fall of the Roman Empire.
 Strahan also wrote: "What you say of Mr. Gibbon's and Dr. Smith's book is exactly just.
 The former is the most popular work; but the sale of the latter, though not near so rapid, has been more than I could have expected from a work that requires much thought and reflection (qualities that do not abound among modern readers) to peruse to any purpose."
 Gibbon wrote to Adam Ferguson on 1 April: "What an excellent work is that with which our common friend Mr. Adam Smith has enriched the public!
 An extensive science in a single book, and the most profound ideas expressed in the most perspicuous language".
 The review of the book in the Annual Register was probably written by Whig MP Edmund Burke.
 In 1791, the English-born radical Thomas Paine wrote in his Rights of Man that "Had Mr. Burke possessed talents similar to the author 'On the Wealth of Nations,' he would have comprehended all the parts which enter into, and, by assemblage, form a constitution."

+One of the earliest published extended criticisms of Adam Smith's economic theory came in an unlikely medium: footnotes to the introduction to a translation of Luís de Camões's The Lusiads, the Portuguese epic poem of 1572 about the discovery by Europeans of a sea route to Asia, by Scottish poet William Julius Mickle.
+In the introduction to the first edition, 1776, Mickle described the poem as "the Epic Poem of the Birth of Commerce", having direct interest to contemporary discussions of "the true spirit of commerce"; the second edition, published 1778, featured an expanded introduction in which Mickle launched a violent attack on Smith and his laissez-faire doctrines as applied to the East India Company issue, as opposed to Mickle's views of an ideal Christian, righteous, and naturally superior empire.
+Mickle's dislike of Smith appears to have been political but personal as well: he believed that Smith had advised his former pupil, the Duke of Buccleuch, against becoming the patron of the first edition of The Lusiads.